Checkendon

 Checkendon is a village and civil parish about 6 mi west of Henley-on-Thames in South Oxfordshire and about 9 mi north west of Reading in Berkshire on a mid-height swathe of the Chilterns.

 History

-The parish has a record of continuous settlement since the 7th century.
-It is listed in the Domesday Book of 1086 as Cecadene (Old English for "Ceaca's hill or hill-pasture").
+The parish records exist from the 7th century.
+The village is listed in the Domesday Book of 1086 as Cecadene (Old English for "Ceaca's hill or hill-pasture").
 The parish covers about 1500 ha and lies between 150 m and 170 m above sea level.
 After World War II Checkendon hosted a National Assistance Board camp for Polish war refugees displaced from Middle East and Africa.
 The camp, located on the outskirts of Checkendon, was opened in 1948 and offered accommodation in Nissen huts.
 It was closed in the early 1960s.

 Parish church

 The Church of England parish church of Saint Peter and Saint Paul is a 12th-century Norman building.
 All but one of the windows were replaced later in the Middle Ages with Decorated Gothic and Perpendicular Gothic ones, and the Perpendicular Gothic west tower is also a later addition.
 The building is Grade I listed.
 The church has an early 13th-century wall painting of Christ in Majesty above a procession of Apostles.
 The murals were faithfully repainted when they were rediscovered, but more recently this has been considered over-restoration.

 The bell tower has a ring of eight bells.
 Four were cast by Lester and Pack of the Whitechapel Bell Foundry in 1765, two were cast in 1879 by Mears and Stainbank also of the Whitechapel Bell Foundry and two more also cast by Mears and Stainbank were added in 1967.
 The turret clock is by Tucker of London, dated 1853.
 Saint Peter and Saint Paul parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Ipsden, North Stoke, Stoke Row, Whitchurch-on-Thames and Woodcote.
 The war artist Eric Kennington (1888–1960), who was churchwarden, is buried here.